News, Notifications & Updates

 - Once approved for arrival, international students can:

-- book their flight and ensure they have a 72-hour negative pre-boarding test.
+- book their hotel and flight and ensure they have a 72-hour negative pre-boarding test.

 - download the ArriveCan App and provide the requested information.

-- Following the new mandatory 3 day stay at the port of entry, and confirmation of a negative test, Memorial-bound new international students must return to the airport and continue their journey to the campus where they have been approved to self-isolate.
+- Following the arrivals testing at a port of entry, students can continue their journey to St. John's where they have been approved to self-isolate.